ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Annual Fees

-There may be optional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Many schools have ways for students with demonstrated need to get help covering these fees.
+Keep in mind, there could also be additional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
+Many schools offer ways for students with demonstrated need to get help covering these fees.

-The total cost of transportation in college can really vary.
-Will you drive, fly, or take public transportation to school?
+The cost of transportation in college depends on a few key factors.
+Will you take a subway, car or an airplane to get to school?
 Is on-campus parking free, or will you need to budget for parking?
 Is the campus walkable?
-Do you own a car, or are you planning to use busses, subways, or other modes of transportation?
-All of these factors can make a big difference in your transportation budget.
+Do you own a car, or will you need to use busses, subways, or other modes of transportation?
+All of these factors can drastically impact your estimated cost of transportation.

-A school's location can impact your transportation budget.
+The location of a college or university can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in an urban area can be expensive, but there may be more buses, trains and low-cost flight options to actually get to school.
-University of Phoenix - Hawaii Campusis in a urban setting in Hawaii.
+On the other hand getting around in a city might be expensive, but cities may offer more trains, busses and low-cost flight options to actually get to school.
+The University of Phoenix - Hawaii Campus campus is in a city in Hawaii.

 Other Costs

-Now, let’s look at the breakdown of all expenses, to get a better estimate of how much students can expect to shell out for University of Phoenix - Hawaii Campus.
+Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of the actual cost of attending University of Phoenix - Hawaii Campus.

-How Much Does University of Phoenix - Hawaii Campus Cost?
+Total Cost of University of Phoenix - Hawaii Campus

 What will the cost of attending University of Phoenix - Hawaii Campus be?
 Here is a breakdown of tuition and expenses.